-In addition, MGE's 2,000-square-foot office building in Prairie du Chien, Wis., also has 20 solar panels on the roof capable of producing about 5.3 kW of energy.
+In addition, MGE’s 2,000-square-foot office building in Prairie du Chien, Wis., also has 20 solar panels on the roof capable of producing about 5.3 kilowatts of energy.

 Bottle filling stations and filtration systems

 Throughout our facilities, MGE has 16 water bottle filling stations and filtration systems for employees to reduce the use of plastic bottles.
-In the seven years since the first one was installed, MGE employees have avoided using more than 488,000 disposable plastic bottles.
+In the eight years since the first one was installed, MGE employees have avoided using almost 600,000 disposable plastic bottles.

 MGE’s E-records Center allows employees to submit electronic documents to be stored as records rather than keeping paper copies.
 Over time, this will reduce our volume of paper.
 This environmentally friendly option also frees up physical storage space.

-MGE launched My Bill Pay, our new and improved paperless billing and online payment system, for customers in 2016.
-Online billing and payment is a "win-win" for customers and companies.
+MGE launched My Bill Pay, an improved online billing and payment system, for customers in 2016.
+Online billing and payment is a “win-win” for customers and companies.
 Studies find customers are more satisfied when viewing and paying their bills electronically.
 Companies benefit by realizing paper and postage savings from not having to print and mail paper bills.

 Successful waste management requires a solid recycling program.
 We encourage employees to make smart choices about the environment.
 That includes supporting our recycling and waste-reduction efforts every day.
 We work to conserve, recycle and manage waste efficiently.

 Our all-in-one recycling method includes paper products, glass, plastic and aluminum.
 We also recycle various metals and other scrap materials left over from field work.
 Our computing equipment and supplies are sent to an e-Stewards certified company for recycling or reuse, and our alkaline batteries go to a vendor who recovers steel and zinc.
+A Continuous Improvement Sustainability Team is currently in the process of reviewing our battery recycling program.
 Additionally, a local vendor takes our wood pallets, recycling them into mulch.

-MGE continues to use earth-friendly paint options in place of aerosol cans that typically have been used to mark underground gas and electric facilities.
-Aerosol cans push out the paint using a propellant, which is often hazardous.
+Historically, non-recyclable aerosol paint cans have been used to mark underground gas and electric facilities.
+Aerosol cans push out the paint using a propellent, which is often hazardous.
 Aerosol cans also are under pressure, which causes them to be considered hazardous waste even if the paint in the can is not hazardous.